 Farm Aid has compiled a list of COVID-19 resources and information for farmers here.

 National Young Farmers Coalition has compiled a list of COVID-19 resources and information for farmers here.

 GrowNYC has compiled a list of COVID-19 resources and information for farmers here.

 A key principle of the ASPCA’s work to improve the lives of farm animals is a commitment to help farmers obtain technical and financial resources to improve their animals’ welfare.
 Agricultural subsidies and grant programs are largely set up to support conventional farming practices, leaving the more humane and responsible farmers at a severe disadvantage in the marketplace.

-The ASPCA works with the Food Animal Concerns Trust’s (FACT) Fund-a-Farmer project to underwrite Animal Welfare Certification Grants, which help farmers adopt meaningful welfare certifications to ensure better lives for their animals and more transparent, humane options in the marketplace.
+The ASPCA works with the Food Animal Concerns Trust’s (FACT) Fund-a-Farmer project to underwrite Animal Welfare Certification and Capacity Building Grants, which help farmers adopt meaningful welfare certifications and expand their welfare-certified businesses to ensure better lives for their animals and more transparent, humane options in the marketplace.